spooky-simon/spooky-simon.github.io/Fiero.md

 The engine had a suspected coolant leak, and a suspected oil leak.
 I neglected to root cause the issue as I was already planning to do a near-ocmplete teardown and rebuild of the engine.
 When tearing it down, there was a prominent lip in the engine casting at the oil pan interface.

-Please be patient while the site is under construction

 #### Tear down and Rebuild

 I was taught in school and by experience that whenever you buy a used engine, you have to tear it down before you use it.
 You never know the condition of these magic black boxes.
 Who knows what traps and dangers may reside within?